alexculea/Preboot-Oxide/doc/configuring.md

     Default: `error`.
  - `PO_IFACES`: Comma separated names of the network interfaces the program should listen on.
 Example: `PO_IFACES=enp0s3,enp0s8`.
 Optional, unless specified, it will listen on all network interfaces.
  - `PO_CONF_PATH`: Path for overriding the default YAML configuration file.
+ - `PO_MAX_SESSIONS`: Optional number of maximum concurrent sessions to be allowed.
+Defaults to 500, used to protect against flood filling the system memory.

 Specifying ENV variables can be achieved in a number of ways depending on the OS and how the executable is ran.
 Some examples: